![]() |

 typedef struct em_timer_res_param_t em_timer_res_param_t |

-Type for timer resolution parameters
+Type for timer resolution parameters.

 typedef struct em_timer_ring_param_t em_timer_ring_param_t |

-Timer ring timing parameters.
+Periodic timer ring timing parameters.

 typedef uint64_t em_timer_tick_t |